 Considering developer contributions as part of your proposal

-Education Library Healthcare Recycling and waste Sustainable Travel Communityy facilities Landscaping etc Natural heritage Open space
+Education Library Healthcare Recycling and waste Sustainable travel Community facilities Landscaping etc Natural heritage Open space

-Individual house x x x x x
+Individual house x x x x ×

-Housing development x x x x x x x x x
+Housing development х × x х × х х х х

-Commercial development x x x x x x
+Commercial development x x x х х x

-We must all play our part in making sure that new development does not have a negative impact on the local community, through things like added pressure on schools, health service, the environment found in that community, or the pressure felt by public services.

-The planning authority can seek a contribution from developers to help reduce the negative impacts of the original proposal.
+- 11.1 We must all play our part in making sure that new development does not have a negative impact on the local community, through things like added pressure on schools, health service, the environment found in that community, or the pressure felt by public services. - 11.2 The planning authority can seek a contribution from developers to help reduce the negative impacts of the original proposal.
 It can take the form of additional pieces of development or a cash payment.
 Cash payment is normally used only if a physical contribution is not possible.
 The contributions must be linked to the original development proposal.
-It is not a wish list for communities to gain things they might want to enhance their facilities.

-There may be differences in the types and delivery of the contribution in the five council areas.
+It is not a wish list for communities to gain things they might want to enhance their facilities. - 11.3 There may be differences in the types and delivery of the contribution in the five council areas.
 The contributions sought from development in these different areas will reflect these local circumstances.
 The aim however always remains to deliver economic growth in a way which supports local communities, whilst ensuring that planned development is economically viable and has been fairly considered for developer contributions.

-The forms of contribution Education
+The forms of contribution

+Education

-Education contributions are based on the anticipated number of pupils from a development and their effect on the Primary and Secondary school rolls serving the development.
+11.4 Education contributions are based on the anticipated number of pupils from a development and their effect on the primary and secondary school rolls serving the development.

 Benchmark requirements for a three bedroom house:

-Between 0.21 and 0.4 primary school children plus Between 0.11 - 0.2 Secondary school children
+Between 0.21 and 0.4 primary school children

+plus

+Between 0.11 and 0.2 secondary school children

-For very large housing developments the provision of a new primary school may be required.
+11.5 For very large housing developments the provision of a new primary school may be required.
 The needs for early years or 'nursery' pupils are also considered.

-The contribution is determined from the 'rate per pupil' based on a contribution towards the cost of providing temporary accommodation or new build permanent accommodation, and based on forecasts of likely changes to the school rolls.

-Any community related facilities provided within schools are taken into account, and the requirements for other community facilities may be reduced where these are to be provided in whole or in part within a school.
+- 11.6 The contribution is determined from the 'rate per pupil' based on a contribution towards the cost of providing temporary accommodation or new build permanent accommodation, and based on forecasts of likely changes to the school rolls. - 11.7 Any community related facilities provided within schools are taken into account, and the requirements for other community facilities may be reduced where these are to be provided in whole or in part within a school.

-Transportation and outdoor access Requirements include:
+Transportation and outdoor access

+11.8 Requirements include:

-- Inclusion of up to date service bus /community bus information in sales literature or sales office associated with the development. - Bus shelters, bus stopping lay-bys, bus turning areas or bus operating subsidies may all be required. - Secure cycle parking at bus stops in rural locations may be required. - Additional car parking and secure cycle parking provision may be required at the bus or railway station serving the development. - The provision of cycle ways to the bus or rail station and/or signage.
+- Inclusion of up to date service bus / community bus information in sales literature or sales office associated with the development. - Bus shelters, bus stopping lay-bys, bus turning areas or bus operating subsidies may all be required. - Secure cycle parking at bus stops in rural locations may be required. - Additional car parking and secure cycle parking provision may be required at the bus or railway station serving the development. - The provision of cycle ways to the bus or rail station and/or signage.
 On-site provision will be considered in relation to the availability of public transport alternatives. - The Trunk Roads Authority will determine any contributions required in relation to trunk roads, dependent upon the scale and nature of interventions identified as necessary. - Contributions may be required to establish or improve links to the core paths network.
 Improvements to important links in, through, around and between communities may be required.
 Access opportunities should cater for the needs of people of all abilities.
 Links to existing networks may be required.
 Reference should be made to the Cairngorms National Park Outdoor Access Strategy and the Core Paths Network.